-4. Model and Analysis of GMPLS RSVP-TE for Multi-Hop LSP
+4. MODEL AND ANALYSIS OF GMPLS RSVP-TE FOR MULTI-HOP LSP

-In this section, we develop the model of GMPLS RSVP- TE for multi-hop LSPs and analyze LSP setup delay, recovery delay, and teardown delay.
-LSP setup delay is the time from when a source node sends a Path trigger message till when an LSP is established.
-Recovery delay is the time from when an LSP is disrupted by a false removal till when the disrupted LSP recovers.
-Teardown delay is the time from when a source node sends a PathTear message till when an LSP is completely deleted.
-We do not discuss the control plane failure here but it can be extended to our model, as in Sec.
-3.2.
+In this section, we develop the model of GMPLS RSVP-TE for multi-hop LSPs and analyze LSP setup delay, recovery delay, and teardown delay.
+LSP setup delay is the time from when a source node sends a Path trigger message until when an LSP is established.
+Recovery delay is the time from when an LSP is disrupted by a false removal until when the disrupted LSP recovers.
+Teardown delay is the time from when a source node sends a PathTear message until when an LSP is completely deleted.
+We do not discuss the control plane failure here but it can be extended to our model, as in Section 3.2.

 4.1.
-Model of GMPLS RSVP-TE for Multi-Hop LSP
+Model of GMPLS RSVP-TE for multi-hop LSP

 To analyze the performance of GMPLS RSVP-TE for multi-hop LSPs, we assume that false removals never occur during the LSP setup and recovery phase.
 That is, we consider false removals only when the LSP is established.
 Although we can develop the Markov model without this assumption, the number of states rapidly increases with an increasing number of hops.
 This is because states have to be prepared based on where and when false removals occur.
-Furthermore, since the LSP holding time (an order of seconds or more) is longer than the LSP setup delay (in the order of ms), the impact of false removals during the LSP setup phase would be small.
-Actually, the probability that a false removal occurs is quite low in the single-hop case (see the difference between RSVP-TE and RSVP-TE(B) in Fig. 4).
-Therefore, we assume here that false removals occur after a LSP is successfuly established.
+Furthermore, since the LSP holding time (of the order of seconds or more) is longer than the LSP setup delay (of the order of milliseconds), the impact of false removals during the LSP setup phase would be small.
+Actually, the probability that a false removal occurs is quite low in the single-hop case (see the difference between RSVP-TE and RSVP-TE(B) in Figure 4).
+Therefore, we assume here that false removals occur after an LSP is successfully established.
 To enable our model to analyze the recovery time, we also assume that a disrupted LSP is recovered on the same route after a false removal occurs.

 Figure 6 illustrates the state transition of RSVP-TE for an h-hop LSP, where rectangles represent the states and the number of states is 14h.
 The index of state S_i , i, is denoted inside each rectangle.
 The process of setting up an LSP setup is modeled with the states S_1 to S{6h-1} , while the process of recovery from a false removal is modeled with the states S{6h+1} to S{12h-1} , and LSP teardown is modeled with the states S{12h} to S{14h-1} .
-We explain the operations of RSVP-TE at each state below, skipping the explanations of states S{6h+1} to S{12h-1} since the transitions among these states are same as the transitions among the states S_1 to S{6h-1} .
+Refer to Appendix 6 for a detailed description of these state transitions.